Efraysse/redhat_ldap_auth_lab/README.md

 # Set a lab openldap infrastructure for Unix users authentication

-The idea is to have a set of ansible roles to quickly deploy an openldap with TLS enbled, register users and groups and configure clients for ldap auth.
+The idea is to have a set of ansible roles to quickly deploy an openldap with TLS enabled, register users and groups and configure clients for ldap auth.
 We have three roles :

 **[ldap-server](ldap-server/README.md):** Provide a containerized openldap environement ready for Unix users management.
-This role will also create the server certificate signed with your own CA auth.
+This role will also create the server certificate signed with your own CA cert.
 The sudo schema will be installed and a sudo rule is set to allow users from "ldapuser" group to sudo.

-**[ldap-manager](ldap-server/README.md):** This role will install a containerized WebApp that will be used to register Unix groups and users in the Ldap.
+**[ldap-manager](ldap-manager/README.md):** This role will install a containerized WebApp that will be used to register Unix groups and users in the Ldap.

-**[ldap-client](ldap-server/README.md):** Customize a server for users ldap authentication.
+**[ldap-client](ldap-client/README.md):** Customize a server for user ldap authentication.
 This role will enable the mk-homedir feature so homedirs for users will be automaticaly created.
 Users defined in the "ldapuser" group will be able to sudo root as we saw.